 When students are absent from school due to an illness, a doctor's statement should be submitted to the office upon the student's return.
 This statement should be taken to the office.
-A copy will be made and given to the student.
-The student will submit the excuse to his or her teachers so that they can sign the statement.
-The last teacher signing will return it to the office.
 There is no limit to the number of doctor's excuses that may be submitted.

 If a student is sick and does not go to the doctor, the parent or guardian should contact the school to notify the officials that his/her child is ill.
 Parents must submit a dated written excuse for all absences.
-Only two handwritten excuses will be accepted during a 9-week period.
-In the event of extenuating circumstances, the parent/guardian may appeal to the building principal.
+Only two handwritten excuses will be accepted during a 9-week period, unless the student has a completed SCCSD health package with Physician's signature.
+In the event of extenuating circumstances, the parent/guardian may appeal to the principal.
 School administrators will determine the appropriateness or inappropriateness of absence documentation.
 All excuses must be received within two (2) school days of the student's return.